Eliseo Donno: 2024

 In early 2024 it was announced that Donno would pair up with Ferrari Challenge rival Tom Fleming at AF Corse for the 2024 GT World Challenge Europe Sprint Cup.
 In the opening round of the season at Brands Hatch, the pair finished third among the Silvers in race one.
 In race two, Donno earned his first class win by finishing 11th.
 In the following round at Misano, Fleming suffered a massive crash in free practice, which meant neither he nor Donno would race in that weekend.
 At the Hockenheimring, Donno took his maiden pole in the championship.
 In race one, Donno took his second class win of the season by finishing fourth, while in race two he finished 21st after being given a penalty for exceeding track limits.
 After scoring a third class win, at the penultimate round of the season, Donno ended the season fourth in the Silver category and 13th overall in the Drivers' standings.

 In late May, AF Corse announced that Donno would compete in the 2024 Italian GT Endurance Championship alongside Alessandro Bracalente in the Pro-Am class.
 The pair scored a best finish of third at Vallelunga and finished fifth in the standings.
 Donno also made a one-off appearance in the International GT Open championship at the Hungaroring round, where he qualified on pole for race two and finished 12th in the race following a spin.
 At the end of the year, Donno made his debut at the Gulf 12 Hours, finishing fourth in his first trip to Abu Dhabi.

 2025

 Donno stayed with AF Corse for the 2025 season, racing in both the GT World Challenge Europe Endurance Cup and Le Mans Cup.
+In the former, Donno had a slow start to the season, before finishing fourth at the 24 Hours of Spa and ending the year with a fourth-place finish at Barcelona en route to a ninth-place points finish.
+In Le Mans Cup, Donno scored five second-place finishes, with one of them awarding the winner's points as they finished behind the non-championship entry of GetSpeed, as he secured the GT3 title at the finale in Algarve.

+2026

+The following year, Donno remained with AF Corse for his sophomore season in the GT3 class of the Le Mans Cup.